 To support healthy food choices and improve student health and well-being, all foods and beverages outside the reimbursable school meal programs that are sold to students on the school campus during the school day will meet or exceed the USDA SMART Snacks Nutrition Standards.
 Fundraising efforts will be in compliance with the SMART Snack Standards for any fundraising events involving foods and/or beverages sold to students within the school building, during the school day.
 The school day is defined as the period from the midnight before, to 30 minutes after the end of the official school day.
-Students are not allowed to bring in outside food into the school during the school day.
 Vending machines will either be turned off during the school day or be stocked with SMART Snack compliant items.